Local Convolutions Cause an Implicit Bias towards High Frequency Adversarial Examples: Introduction

-Recent work has shown that commonly found adversarial examples for state-of-the-art convolutional neural networks are mainly composed of high frequency information\cite{yin2019Fourier}.
-In addition, they found that adversarial perturbations of naturally trained models tend to be higher frequency as compared to those of adversarially trained models.
-Furthermore, Wang et al, 2020, found that high frequency features are necessary for high generalization performance of state-of-the-art convolutional models\cite{wang2020high}.
-These results lead to different theories for understanding robustness and generalization of neural networks through a frequency lense.
-For example, Universal Adversarial Perturbations (UAPs) is a method to compute what directions in input space are neural networks sensitive to\cite{tsuzuku2019structural}.
-They found that convolutional neural networks were sensitive to noise in the Fourier Basis.
-Other work such as Neural Anisotropic Directions (NADs) found linearly separable directions for which a neural network might be able classify an input\cite{ortiz2020hold,ortiz2020neural}.
-This is evidence that a frequency-based understanding of model robustness might be an important step towards building robust, interpretable models.
-A natural question arises: Why \textit{frequencies}, as opposed to some other basis?
+However, even though different datasets have different features that are correlated with the target function, there are usually more useful features than necessary for equal performance \cite{ilyas2019adversarial}.
+So why is any given model learning frequency based features and more specifically high frequency features?
+Different theories have been produced for understanding robustness and generalization of neural networks through a frequency lens.
+For example, Universal Adversarial Perturbations (UAPs) is a method to compute which directions in input space are neural networks sensitive to~\cite{tsuzuku2019structural}.
+The authors of this work found that convolutional neural networks were sensitive to noise in the Fourier Basis, where other models such as MLPs are not so.
+Moreover the work about Neural Anisotropic Directions (NADs) found that neural networks use linearly separable directions for classification and these directions can be approximated by directions in the frequency domain \cite{ortiz2020hold,ortiz2020neural}.\\